gkgaurav31/gkgaurav31.github.io/_posts/2024-11-13-cross-site-scripting-xss.md

 ![snapshot]({{ site.baseurl }}/assets/img/security/zap.png)

-## Bypassing Client-Side Character Limits with ZAP
+## BYPASSING CLIENT-SIDE CHARACTER LIMITS WITH ZAP

 Using ZAP, we can bypass client-side character limits.
 Follow these steps: